- About Us

 Posters Presentations: Posters allow presenters to discuss their work with interested colleagues in an informal setting during the Grand Opening of Exhibits on Monday evening (Mar 30) and during all scheduled breaks of the conference on Tuesday (Mar 31).
 Continuing education credits will not be offered for posters.
 Posters are typically displayed on 4’ x 6’ panels.

 · Student Oral Competition Presentations: Five students from a School of Public Health or related health science program are selected to compete for a $100 prize.
 To be considered for the competition, students should submit an abstract and check “student oral competition” on the abstract submission form.
 Students may only submit one abstract for consideration for the student oral competition.
 The student competition presentations can be on any public health topic and should be exactly 15 minutes each (questions for all student presenters will be taken after completion of all the presentations).
-The competition is scheduled for Wednesday morning of the meeting.
+The competition will be held on Tuesday during the meeting.
 Non-students may be co-authors but a student must be the first author and sole presenter.
 Submissions not selected for the competition can be considered for breakout and poster presentations, if the student selects those boxes on the abstract submission form.